DN6/giffusion/README.md

 In order to use audio, head over to the Audio Settings tab and upload your audio file.
 Then click `Get Key Frame Information`.
 This will extract key frames from the audio based on the `Audio Component` you have selected.
 You can extract key frames from the percussive, harmonic or combined audio components of your file.

+Additionally, timestamp informtion for these key frames is also extracted to the text input box for reference in case you would like to sync your prompts to a particular time in the audio.

 **Note:** The key frames will change based the frame rate that you have set in the UI.

 https://user-images.githubusercontent.com/7529846/204581783-7fa9ad83-baf2-4293-99e1-9315d6b557c9.mp4